glaciousm/seleniumDemo/README.md

 8. Also click Add Library and add TestNG.
 Click Apply and Close.
 9. Right Click on the project and go to Maven -> Update Project..
 10. Select everything except the first checkbox and press ok.
+11. Download from https://chromedriver.chromium.org/downloads chomedriver (select the same version as your installed chrome) and save it on C:\MyTools\webdriver

 In order to run it right navigate to src/main/resources and right click on DeusSuite.xml.
 Select run As TestNG Suite